-In today's application, scientists want to share their services with many colleagues while not only offering the services as bare metal programs but exposing the functionality as a Software as a Service (SaaS).
-This has the advantage that the services can be readily reused by other applications and hosted in the cloud, allowing access to state-of-the-art services or volumes of resources that otherwise would not be accessible to individual domain experts.
+Today's application scientists want to share their services with many colleagues while not only offering the services as bare metal programs but exposing the functionality as a Software as a Service (SaaS).
+This has the advantage that the services can be readily reused by other applications and hosted in the cloud, allowing access to state-of-the-art services or collections of resources that otherwise would not be accessible to individual domain experts.
 Through the increased availability, resource constraints can be reduced, and scientists can offer their analytics workflows as services to the community.
 This may include long-lasting services envisioned by cloud computing as part of its Software as a Service (SaaS) paradigm or for smaller analytics functions as microservices.
-Furthermore, a subset of analytics functions can be offered as part of a serverless computing model, elevating the penetration from a pure bare metal solution to a multi-pronged cloud-based service offering.